A Case for CATS: A Conductor-driven Asymmetric Transport Scheme for Semantic Prioritization: Introduction

 \section{Introduction}

-Conventional transport protocols like TCP operate on a First-In, First-Out (FIFO) basis.
-This semantically blind model is increasingly suboptimal for modern applications, where the timely delivery of a few critical data objects dictates the Quality of Experience (QoE), especially on constrained networks (e.g., 2G/3G, satellite) \cite{rfc793}.
-This problem is not merely theoretical, and it has practical consequences in applications ranging from web browsing and remote access (e.g., SSH/SFTP) to high-stakes tactical and 5G/XR networks.
+Conventional transport protocols like TCP operate on a First-In, First-Out (FIFO) basis \cite{rfc793}.
+This semantically blind model is increasingly suboptimal for modern applications, where the timely delivery of a few critical data objects can disproportionately affect page latency and user-perceived QoE, especially on constrained networks such as 2G/3G cellular and satellite links\cite{10.1145/2964791.2901472,10.1145/2830629.2830649,10454720}.
+This problem is not merely theoretical, and it has practical consequences in applications ranging from web browsing and remote access (e.g., SSH/SFTP) to high-stakes tactical and 5G/6G and MR/XR networks.

 To address this, we introduce \textbf{CATS (Conductor-driven Asymmetric Transport Scheme)}, a framework that modifies TCP's sending logic by introducing an active, intelligent \textbf{Conductor}.
 This new orchestrating logic implements an ``Asymmetric" treatment of data based on application-defined semantic importance.
 We chose to build this framework on TCP to leverage its decades-proven, universally deployed mechanisms for reliability, which frees our design to focus purely on scheduling and allows us to explore a practical, evolutionary path for enhancing performance across the vast ecosystem in which TCP remains the dominant transport protocol.
 Within the TCP framework, we specifically build upon BBR \cite{bbr-cacm17} to utilize its modern, model-based congestion control as a foundation.